NBA Rumors: Phoenix Suns Could Trade Four Players And Draft Pick For Blake Griffin, ‘Complex’ Suggests

-Despite not having any major roster upgrades this summer, the Phoenix Suns are surprisingly off to a hot start, winning five of their first eight games in the 2019-20 NBA season.
-However, in order to have a more realistic chance of making a huge noise in the deep Western Conference, the Suns obviously need to surround the face of the franchise, Devin Booker, with more star power.
-Several big names are expected to be available on the trade market before the 2020 February NBA trade deadline and according to Zach Frydenlund of Complex, one of the potential trade targets for the Suns is Blake Griffin of the Detroit Pistons.
+Despite not making any major roster upgrades this summer, the Phoenix Suns are surprisingly off to a hot start, winning five of their first eight games in the 2019-20 NBA season.
+However, in order to have a more realistic chance of making noise in the deep Western Conference, the Suns obviously need to surround the face of the franchise, Devin Booker, with more star power.

+Several big names are expected to be available on the trade market before the February trade deadline, and according to Zach Frydenlund of Complex, one of the potential trade targets for the Suns is Blake Griffin of the Detroit Pistons.

 In the proposed trade deal by Complex, the Suns would be sending a trade package including Tyler Johnson, Dario Saric, Mikal Bridges, Jalen Lecque, and a 2021 first-round pick to the Pistons in exchange for Griffin.
 Frydenlund believes that the hypothetical trade deal would be beneficial for both the Suns and the Pistons.